How to get an Illinois Certificate of Good Standing

 - Registering as a foreign entity in order to operate in other states

-What are the Requirements to get a Certificate of Good Standing?
+What are the Requirements to get a Good Standing Certificate in Illinois?

-The certificate is only available to an entity that is registered with the Secretary of State’s office.
-Entities that can register with the Secretary of State include Limited Liability Companies (LLC), Corporations, Limited Partnerships (LP), Limited Liability Partnerships (LLP) and Not-for-Profit Corporations.
+The certificate is only available to an entity that is registered and in compliance with the Secretary of State’s office.
+Entities that can register with the Secretary of State include Limited Liability Companies (LLC), Corporations, Limited Partnerships (LP), Limited Liability Partnerships (LLP), and Not-for-Profit Corporations.

 Cost of an Illinois Certificate of Good Standing